When we decided in the fall of 2010 to sell our house, we didn’t think twice about casting off the title of homeowner.

 This little shock to my self image reminds me to consider what labels matter most to me.

 I am a mother.
 I am a wife.
 I am a woman.
 I am a daughter, a sister, and a friend.
-I am a a person who reaches., a reader, and an eager creator of things.
+I am a writer, a reader, and an eager creator of things.
 I am an optimist.
-I am a person who tries and
+I am a person who tries and a person who reaches.

 That’s what I am.